 Bankruptcy listings are probably the trickiest type of deal to pursue on this website, and there are several reasons why.

-It also depends on the type of bankruptcy that was filed (Chapter 7 vs Chapter 13).
-A bankruptcy court case can take up the 2 years, so even if there is a legitimate opportunity to buy one of these properties, it isn’t necessarily going to be a quick process.
+It also depends on the type of bankruptcy filed (Chapter 7 vs Chapter 13).
+A bankruptcy court case can take up to two years, so even if there is a legitimate opportunity to buy one of these properties, it isn't necessarily going to be a quick process.

-City-Owned listings are another somewhat convoluted type of listing on the site because there is a whole variety of different programs that each city offers.
+City-Owned listings are another somewhat convoluted type of listing on the site because each city offers a whole variety of different programs.

-In order to pursue these listings, you have to look at each program and figure out exactly what details are involved.
-You can figure this out by clicking on “Additional Information” (when this link is available – you won’t see it on every City-Owned listing) and/or contact the local office that is included on each of these listings.
+To pursue these listings, you must look at each program and figure out exactly what details are involved.
+You can figure this out by clicking on “Additional Information” (when this link is available – you won't see it on every City-Owned listing) and/or contact the local office on each listing.

-For the average real estate investor, these listings probably don’t represent the lowest-hanging fruit.
-However, if you’re already familiar with the requirements and programs in the market where you’re working, this can be a great way to zero-in on the current opportunities available in your area.
+These average real estate investor listings probably don't represent the lowest-hanging fruit.
+However, suppose you're already familiar with the requirements and programs in the market where you're working.
+In that case, this can be a great way to zero in on the current opportunities available in your area.

-The reason these listings appear on Foreclosure.com is that the words “fixer upper” or “as is” are displaying somewhere in the keywords of the description.
+These listings appear on Foreclosure.com because the words “fixer-upper” or “as is” are displayed somewhere in the description's keywords.

-Similarly, when you see a Rent-to-Own listing, these aren’t foreclosures either.
-The reason these are showing on Foreclosure.com is that the words “rent to own” show up somewhere in the description or the listing was specifically designated as such.
+Similarly, when you see a Rent-to-Own listing, these aren't foreclosures either.
+These are shown on Foreclosure.com because the words “rent to own” appear in the description, or the listing was specifically designated as such.

 Other Helpful Tools